-This Chunky Cheese Bread is soft and loaded with chunks of cheddar cheese, together with shredded cheese.
+This Chunky Cheddar Cheese Bread is soft and loaded with chunks of cheddar cheese, together with shredded cheese.
 Lightly flavoured with a bit of mustard and garlic and topped with sesame seeds.

 There's cheese bread and then there's cheeeeeese bread.
 This is definitely the latter.
 This is the bread you should make when you really want the full-on cheese bread experience.
 It's excellent eaten out of hand, with butter.
 It's great toasted or as a sandwich bread and of course, it makes a pretty much perfect grilled cheese.